tlamedia/gtm-kit/readme.txt

 Other:
 * Require WordPress 6.2
 * Require WooCommerce 7.6
-* The admin is now more extendable
+* Tested up to WooCommerce 8.2

 = 1.13.2 =